NullCode1337/NullRAT/README.md

 ## Features:
 ```
-1) Redesigned from the ground up
+1) Redesigned from the ground up & very user friendly
 2) Effective controlling using modern features (slash commands, buttons, etc)
 3) Relatively small size for a Python RAT
 4) Find the public IP Address of the victim